|..:: ACCREDITED SINTA RANK 2 ::..

 - Plagiarized some short sentences from other articles without mentioning the source.

 Action: The author is given a warning and request to change the text and quote correctly.

 - Plagiarized most other articles without proper citations and did not mention the source.

-Action: Submitted articles are rejected for publication in RESTI Journals and authors may be sanctioned for not being allowed publication in RESTI Journals
+Action: Submitted articles are rejected for publication in RESTI Journals and authors may be sanctioned for not being allowed publication in RESTI Journals.

-Because they all sign the RESTI Journal Publication Ethics Statement Form, all article authors are responsible for the content of the articles they submit.
+Because all authors sign the RESTI Journal Publication Ethics Statement Form, all article authors are responsible for the content of the articles they submit.
 If the article is found to be plagiarized, all authors will face the same punishment.
 If it is confirmed that the author submitted a paper to RESTI journal while also submitting it to other journals, and this overlap is found during the reviewer process or after publication, action is taken following point 2 above.
-If plagiarism is discovered outside of the above-mentioned standards, the editor of RESTI Journal has the authority to impose punishments following the editor's team's policy.
+If plagiarism is discovered outside of the above-mentioned standards, the editor of RESTI Journal has the authority to impose punishments following the editor's team's policy